 Like a living museum, Silverwood contains curiosities and specimens of every kind.
 Here, the connection between nature and art takes center stage.
 Learn about the park's history as an escape from the city and take a virtual walk down a trail of sculptures.

 Other things to do

 If you want to get up close and personal or learn a little more, visit Mississippi Gateway Regional Park and Eastman, Lowry, or Richardson nature centers.
 You can hike the trails, interact with seasonal exhibits, observe the unique characteristics of different wildlife species up close, conduct your own science experiment and meet a live animal.

 Have you ever wondered what life was like for the people who lived here before us?
 Step back in time and discover their stories through the historic sites of the Grimm Farm, Noerenberg Gardens, the Historic Pierre Bottineau House, and The Landing.
 Evidence within the parks tells how people have lived, worked and played here for over 12,000 years.

 Three Rivers operates 63 holes of golf with driving ranges across the Twin Cities metro area.
 With scenic courses designed to challenge all levels of ability, you won't have to drive far to get your fix.
-Come practice your swing or round up a foursome and play a friendly round at one of our four locations: Baker National, Cleary Lake, Glen Lake Golf and Practice, and Eagle Lake Youth Golf Center.
+Come practice your swing or round up a foursome and play a friendly round at one of our six locations:

 Make new memories eating al fresco at a Three Rivers park picnic area in a beautiful, natural setting.
 All sites have picnic tables, and most sites have other basic amenities including water fountains and permanent grills.
 Look for a peaceful, serene location or set up just steps from a rip-roaring play area.